Families: What You Need to Know

-While at our Hollywood or Ft.
-Lauderdale facility, your loved one will be spending their days in a rigorous therapy and treatment schedule.
+While at our Hollywood facility, your loved one will be spending their days in a rigorous therapy and treatment schedule.
 Their exact schedule depends on whether they’re in detox, residential treatment, a partial hospitalization program, or intensive outpatient treatment, but many of the basic principles are the same.

 Our clients often start their day with morning meditation.
-(If they’re in Ft.
-Lauderdale, they can do this on the beach!)
 Then they’ll enjoy breakfast and begin their day of treatment in earnest.
 Their mornings will be spent in a number of clinical programs, from dialectical-behavior therapy to pain management.

 One key part of daily treatment is process group therapy, which is when your loved one will meet with their therapist to address any personal issues, conquer any symptoms of relapse, and advocate for their health appropriately.

 Your loved one will also participate in various educational groups to learn more about addiction and recovery.
 Their days will also include various healthy activities to promote communication, healthy habits, and physical wellness.

 Coursework changes each day to keep your loved one thoroughly educated on a number of recovery-based subjects.
 Your loved one will have some free time in the afternoon, as well as dinner.
 They can attend optional groups at night.
 Lights out will occur at the same time each day so that patients get adequate rest and stay on a healthy schedule.